yangwanning/yangwanning.github.io/_projects/iYield.md

   url: //www.iyield.co/

 intro: |
-  _iYield_ is a tool for calculating and visualising the estimated returns on crowdfunded property investment.
+  lllll _iYield_ is a tool for calculating and visualising the estimated returns on crowdfunded property investment.
 This project centred around an interactive tool that could be embedded in franchised property websites and sit alongside the details of a property to show potential ROI based on market data and